terminal-labs/python-simple-proxy/README.md

 `pip install -e .`

-Then run `python proxy.py`.
+Then run `simple-proxy`.
 Next open a browser and tell it where to look:

 Usage (URL Format): [ip address]:[port]/[website address]